 Go to your polling place on Election Day.
 Ask to fill out an affidavit stating that you never received the VBM ballot.
 You can then vote.
 REFUSE TO VOTE PROVISIONALLY.

 What if I returned a VBM ballot to the Clerk but they have not received it by Election Day?

 Go to your polling place on Election Day.
 Ask to fill out an affidavit stating that you returned the VBM ballot and the election authority did not receive it.
 You can then vote.
 REFUSE TO VOTE PROVISIONALLY.

 What if I still have questions about VBM?

 You can email the Democratic Party of McHenry County [email protected] or call us at 847-906-1559

 Do not initial the ballot.

 It is ok to undervote, which means to leave a question blank or to only vote for one candidate even though you can vote for two.
 Your ballot will still count.
-For example, if there is no Democrat running or there is only one Democrat running - like for County Board, only vote for the Democratic candidate.
+For example, if there is no Democrat running or there is only one Democrat running, only vote for the Democratic candidate.